What is Robotic Process Automation (RPA)?

 Looking ahead to RPA expansion and achieving digital transformation goals, RPA can only be successful at scale when your workforce is empowered to automate on their own.
 You’ll need to choose RPA software that’s not only be technically powerful but also exceptionally intuitive.
-Along the same lines, be aware of the necessity for continuous learning, and look for built-in training and learning programs to support ongoing upskilling/reskilling.

 Test your RPA business case, implementation model, and assumptions—in your unique business context.

 The value of your RPA proof of concept is in seeing if your business case assumptions were accurate and proving out your implementation model.